-I moved to The Global Fund in 2009, where I coordinate the Fund’s engagement with Parliamentarians around the world, in both the global north and south.
+In 2009, I moved to The Global Fund based in Geneva, where I coordinated the Fund’s engagement with Parliamentarians around the world, in both the global north and south.
 The Global Fund is the largest funder of international programmes to fight TB and Malaria, and funds some 25% of all international HIV/AIDS prevention, treatment and care.
-It is an exciting and challenging position, working with a respected global body that is saving lives around the world and is on the front lines of prevention, treatment and care on the three pandemics, while also reducing maternal and child mortality and strengthening health systems in the poorest countries.
+It was an exciting and challenging position, working with a respected global body that is saving lives around the world and is on the front lines of prevention, treatment and care on the three pandemics, while also reducing maternal and child mortality and strengthening health systems in the poorest countries.
 The Global Fund has a strong human-rights focus as well, for example as the largest international funder of harm reduction programmes in the world.
 As a young boy my hero was the great German doctor Albert Schweitzer, who worked with the poor in Lambarene, Africa, and I did pre-medical studies before deciding to go into law and politics.
-So this is a wonderful opportunity to use my many years of political experience to make a difference internationally.
+So this was a wonderful opportunity to use my many years of political experience to make a difference internationally.

 Thank you for visiting my website.